vmorganp/vmorganpWebsite/content/Recipes/Entree/potatoSoup.md

 1. Add milk and cream, stirring until smooth and slightly thickened.
 1. Simmer lightly for 15 minutes – DO NOT BOIL.
 1. Top each serving with grated Cheddar cheese, sliced scallions & bacon pieces.

-# Tips

-- Substitute two of the 5 cups of water for 2 cups chicken broth for more flavor.
-- Use 2 cans of carnation milk instead of heavy cream and regular milk (cuts down on calories from the heavy cream.)

 source: Houlihans copycat